Graduate medical education in anesthesiology at Mayo Clinic

 The Regional Anesthesiology and Acute Pain Medicine Fellowship is considered subspecialty training in anesthesiology.
 Graduates who successfully complete the one-year program receive a certificate of completion from Mayo Clinic School of Graduate Medical Education.

 The Regional Anesthesiology and Acute Pain Medicine Fellowship at Mayo Clinic in Jacksonville, Florida began in 2008.
-Our fellowship has welcomed two fellows per year since 2010.
+Three positions are available on a competitive basis each year.
 Our graduates practice anesthesiology across the country, with alumna working in both academic and private practice in California, Colorado, Florida, Georgia, Illinois, Ohio, Oklahoma, and Virginia.